-Land surface modelling of energy and carbon dioxide exchange faces specific problems on the Tibetan Plateau due to its high elevation and semi-arid conditions: a strong diurnal cycle of the surface temperature (Yang et al., 2009; Hong et al., 2010), a diurnal variation of the thermal roughness length observed on the Tibetan Plateau (Ma et al., 2002; Yang et al., 2003), and high bare soil evaporation in semiarid areas (e.g. Agam et al., 2004; Balsamo et al., 2011).
+Land surface modelling of energy and carbon dioxide exchange faces specific problems on the Tibetan Plateau.
+Most influential is the strong diurnal cycle of the surface temperature, observed in dry conditions over bare soil or very low vegetation, leading to overestimation of surface sensible heat flux (Yang et al., 2009; Hong et al., 2010) caused by too high turbulent diffusion coefficients.
+Land surface models usually parameterise these coefficients by a fixed fraction between the roughness length of momentum and heat, however, Yang et al. (2003) and Ma et al. (2002) observed a diurnal variation of the thermal roughness length on the Tibetan Plateau.
+As another special feature, land surface models tend to underestimate bare soil evaporation in semiarid areas (e.g. Agam et al., 2004; Balsamo et al., 2011).

 Especially the Kobresia mats are characterised by changing fractions of vegetation cover and partly missing root mats, exposing almost bare soil with properties different from the turf below the Kobresia.
-The models have therefore been adapted to these conditions and specific parameter sets have been elaborated from field measurements for Nam Co and Kema (Gerken et al., 2012; Biermann et al., 2014)
+From investigations of soil vertical heterogeneity by Yang et al. (2005) it can be concluded that such variations will significantly influence the exchange processes, posing a challenge for land surface modelling.
+The models have therefore been adapted to these conditions and specific parameter sets have been elaborated from field measurements for Nam Co and Kema (Gerken et al., 2012; Biermann et al., 2014), see Appendix A for more details.